Microsoft Japan Says 4-Day Workweek Boosted Workers' Productivity By 40%

 The news prompted excitement among many workers in Japan.
 A sampling of comments from the Asian news site Sora News 24 ranges from "Here's to hoping my boss reads about this" to "So I guess me feeling like I'm ready to be done for the week by Wednesday is pretty natural."

-Four-day workweeks made headlines around the world in the spring of 2018, when Perpetual Guardian, a New Zealand trust management company, announced a 20% gain in employee productivity, and a 45% increase in employee work-life balance after a trial of paying people their regular salary for working four days.
+Four-day workweeks made headlines around the world in the spring of 2018, when Perpetual Guardian, a New Zealand trust management company, announced a 20% gain in employee productivity and a 45% increase in employee work-life balance after a trial of paying people their regular salary for working four days.
 Last October, the company made the policy permanent.

 The Microsoft trial roughly doubled Perpetual Guardian's productivity gain.
-But for now at least, the company isn't saying whether it will test the four-day workweek policy in other locations, or consider making it permanent.
+But for now at least, the company isn't saying whether it will test the four-day workweek policy in other locations or consider making it permanent.

 Noting that Microsoft Japan's "Work Life Choice Challenge 2019 Summer" was a pilot project, a Microsoft spokesperson tells NPR via email, "In the spirit of a growth mindset, we are always looking for new ways to innovate and leverage our own technology to improve the experience for our employees around the globe."